hardie/path-signals/draft-hardie-path-signals.md

 The behavior of path elements will then depend on which signal is not available, on the default behavior configured by the path element administrator, and by the security posture of the network as a whole.

+This document discusses the nature of the signals as they are seen by on-path elements, contrasting implicit and explicit signals.
+The use of explicit signals is recommended for transports which encrypt their state mechanics but a signal should only be exposed to the path only when the signal's originator intends that it be used by the network elements on the path.

 # Signals Type Inferred